Women in Rock

 Despite this emphasis on DIY and authentic music, for women, being part of the indie scene could be an uphill battle.
 As the recent #MeToo movement has shown, sexism and gender-based power dynamics have long impacted women attempting to make room for themselves in the arts: film, music, and literature, to name only a few.
 Indie rock has been, and continues to be, dominated by straight white men, and although things have started to shift toward increased diversity, there is still a clear majority.
 That is why the voices of women such as Heidi Ore (13 Nightmares/Mercy Rule/Domestica), Cami Rawlings Cavanaugh (Lavender Couch), Jamie Pressnall (Tilly and the Wall), Jenn Bernard Walker (Park Ave), and Jessica Mogis (ARC Studios) are so important: they demonstrate how women have continuously made room for themselves in all aspects of the music industry.

 In the early 2000s, Omaha became synonymous with indie rock as the Saddle Creek Records label took off, representing bands like The Faint, Bright Eyes, Rilo Kiley, and Cursive.
 A supporting factor in this rise was the Slowdown and the development of the North Downtown district in Omaha.
-The affordability, access to venues and recording space, and centrality of Omaha made it the kind of place that artists could thrive.
+The affordability, access to venues and recording space, and centrality of Omaha made it the kind of place where artists could thrive.

 "Making Invisible Histories Visible made it possible for me to meet so many amazingly talented women in the music industry.
 I loved getting to interview people, then seeing their bands in the archives we went through.
 I think I gained a better understanding of the importance of history in my hometown and knowing more about Omaha."